 Type of mixture Kinds considered large-seeded Kinds considered small-seeded Forage Mixtures (Grade Table XIII) Mixtures that are comprised of kinds or species listed in the Grade Tables All species listed in Grade Table VIII; bromegrass; meadow and tall fescue; the wild-ryes; the ryegrasses; the wheatgrasses, except crested.
 All species listed in Grade Tables IX to XII which are not considered large-seeded.
-Forage Mixtures (Grade Table XIII as defined in the Seed Regulations 6 (2)) (labelled for land reclamation, soil conservation, green cover, wildlife grazing or habitat, wetland restoration and similar purposes) not listed in the Grade Tables; of ion 2.3.5 and 3.4.1 for mixtures that contain kinds or species: ot listed in the Grade Tables; or ot listed in the Grade Tables and listed in the Grade Tables Lawn or turf (Grade Table XIV) All species permitted under Grade Table XIV, except Poa spp., Agrostis spp., white clover and Timothy.
+Forage Mixtures (Grade Table XIII as defined in the Seed Regulations 6 (2)) (labelled for land reclamation, soil conservation, green cover, wildlife grazing or habitat, wetland restoration and similar purposes) See Section 2.3.5 and 3.4.1 for mixture not listed in the Grade Tables; not listed in the Grade Tables are or Lawn or turf (Grade Table XIV) All species permitted under Grade Table XIV, except Poa spp., Agrostis spp., white clover and Timothy.
 Poa spp., Agrostis spp., white clover and Timothy.
-Lawn or turf (Grade Table XIV) See Section 2.3.5 and 3.4.1 for mixtures not listed in the Grade Tables; on the oracle tables are not listed in the Grade Tables are not l Dr .
-Ground Cover (Grade Table XV) Mixtures that are comprised of kinds or species listed in the Grade Tables All species equal to or larger in size than those listed as large-seeded for forage mixtures.
+Lawn or turf (Grade Table XIV) See Section 2.3.5 and 3.4.1 for mixtures not listed in the Grade Tables; not listed in the Grade Tables are or Ground Cover (Grade Table XV) Mixtures that are comprised of kinds or species listed in the Grade Tables All species equal to or larger in size than those listed as large-seeded for forage mixtures.
 All species which are not considered large-seeded.
-Ground Cover (Grade Table XV) (includes mixtures containing wildflowers and similar products intended for landscape gardening use) ee Section 2.3.5 and 3.4.1 for mixtures that contain kinds or species: not listed in the Grade Tables; or not listed in the Grade Tables and listed in the Grade Tables
+Ground Cover (Grade Table XV) (includes mixtures containing wildflowers and similar products intended for landscape gardening use) not listed in the Grade Tables; ction 2.3.5 and 3.4.1 for mixtures that contain kinds or species: not listed in the Grade Tables; or not listed in the Grade Tables and listed in the Grade Tables